article · Certification difficulty & pass rates

 What PenTest+ is actually trying to signal

 PenTest+ is an offensive-security readiness signal, not a first IT credential.
-The current eligibility seed is explicit enough for planning: no prerequisite is stated, but the recommended background is 3 to 4 years in a penetration tester job role, with Network+ and Security+ or equivalent knowledge.
+The official eligibility information is explicit enough for planning: no prerequisite is stated, but the recommended background is 3 to 4 years in a penetration tester job role, with Network+ and Security+ or equivalent knowledge.

 For a career changer, the strongest use case is not 'I need a hacking badge.'
 It is 'I can connect networking, Linux, identity, vulnerability analysis, engagement scope, evidence handling, reporting, and remediation to authorized work I have practiced.'
 PenTest+ is more credible when paired with artifacts: lab scope notes, vulnerability writeups, sanitized reports, remediation summaries, scripts written for legal labs, and reflections on what was in scope and out of scope.